-- Firewalls don't protect users from getting viruses that come via the two most common mechanisms - "clicked links" while web browsing - Email attachments - Both are encrypted and firewalls won't help - As bandwidth increases, in-line firewalls limit performance for all users.
+- Firewalls don't protect users from getting viruses that come via two mechanisms - "clicked links" while web browsing - Email attachments - Both are encrypted and firewalls won't help - As bandwidth increases, in-line firewalls limit performance for all users.
 This gets to be a bigger problem at higher speeds.